How To Start an Indoor Herb Garden

 An important aspect for any plant, but herbs especially, is picking a pot with proper drainage.
 One of the biggest killers of herbs is “root rot”.
 Root rot happens when you overwater your plants, and basically, as the name implies, your roots begin to rot.
 This is pretty common for indoor plants that don’t have proper drainage.
 It’s also the result of over-watering, which will be touched on later.

 Clay pots are generally a good choice for ensuring proper drainage, and they’re cheap.
-The clay actually has absorbent properties and whisks away excess water.
-If you’re in a dry climate, or in the winter when a furnace can dry out the air, be careful with clay as the extra absorbance can be overkill and actually dry out the soil too quick.
+The clay actually has absorbent properties that whisks away excess water.
+If you’re in a dry climate, or in the winter when a furnace can dry out the air, be careful with clay as the extra absorbance can be overkill and dry out the soil too quickly.
 If the above applies to you take some time to more frequently check the moisture of your plant’s soil.

 Also, make sure your chosen pot has drainage holes.
 This prevents all the excess water from sitting in the soil which will quickly lead to root rot.
 Do take care to also grab some sort of drainage stopper as well, most pots have a matching tray or saucer for this purpose.
 This prevents the water, dirt, and other materials from leaking out of the pot onto your counter or windowsill.
 It’s amazing how fast plant drainage can ruin your counter space, so don’t skip this!